STRATEGIES:

 R.E.S.E.T.
 Communities Collective increases responsiveness to complex challenges and opportunities by collaborating with multiple partners to provide a variety of support and services that enhance social, economic, and environmental well-being.

-Individual and organizational future-readiness is supported increasing capacity for (1) community and stakeholder-led development, (2) systems-practices, (3) strategic foresight, and (4) digital optimization.
-We've learned these four components are necessary for the project and systems collaboration and informed decision-making we have experienced as being essential for transformative change and innovation.
+Future-readiness is increased by supporting capacity for (1) community-led development, (2) systems-practices, (3) strategic foresight, and (4) AI and digital optimization.
+We've learned these four components are necessary for the project and systems collaboration and informed decision-making that are essential for transformative change and innovation.

 Innovative approaches require being bold, perseverance, tenacity and a sprinkle of panic.